Cypress wood has been used for thousands of years in shipbuilding, so it is well-known for its water-resistance properties.

 Painting Your Outdoor Cypress Wood Benches

-Using a regular synthetic- or natural-bristle paintbrush, apply the primer along the grains for getting a tighter seal and adhesion for paint.
+Using a regular synthetic- or natural-bristle paintbrush, apply the primer along the grains to get a tighter seal and adhesion for the paint.

 After the primer is completely dried, apply at least two coats of paint on the cypress using oil-based interior or exterior paint.

-It’s good to pick the paint that is specifically recommended by a paint manufacturer for use on exterior wood siding.
+It’s good to pick the paint that a paint manufacturer specifically recommends for use on exterior wood siding.

 Tips for Staining Your Old Cypress Wood Furniture